groboclown/p4ic4idea/README.md

         1. Click the **Install plugin from disk...** button.
         1. Select the downloaded zip file.
     * Build it yourself:
-        1. You'll need Ant 1.8 or better, a JDK 1.7, a version of IntelliJ IDEA v 14.1 or better, and the plugin code from GitHub on your local computer.
+        1. You'll need Ant 1.8 or better, a JDK 1.7, and the source code from GitHub on your local computer.
 You'll need a copy of p4d (or p4s for Windows) to run the tests.
+The code comes with copies of the correct dependent libraries.
         1. Copy the `local.properties.template` to `local.properties`
            in the source root directory, and edit the values to match your configuration.
-        1. Run `ant all` from the source root directory.
+        1. Run `ant` from the root source directory.
         1. In IDEA, open the IDE settings dialog ( **File** -> **Settings...** ).
         1. Navigate to the Plugins panel.
         1. Click the **Install plugin from disk...** button.